All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

 The state of Tennessee is using the five-test HiSET exam for its HSE (high school equivalency) testing program.
 In Tennessee, HiSET applicants must be no younger than 18, though 17-year-olds may also qualify when they have parental consent and approval from their school district’s Director of Schools.

 The state requires test-takers, though, to first take and pass the half-length official HiSET practice test that is offered at all of the state’s Adult Education & Literacy program locations.
-Click here to see all Tennessee HiSET prep sites and test centers.
+Check here to see all -> Tennessee HiSET prep sites and test centers.

 The state of Wyoming is offering two options for its HSE (high school equivalency) testing program, the HiSET and GED.
-To discover all Wyoming HiSET and GED test centers and prep class locations, check here.
+Check here to discover all -> Wyoming HiSET and GED test and prep centers.

 In Wyoming, the five HiSET subtests are available in both paper- and computer-delivered versions, while the GED is entirely computerized.
 Please contact a testing center near you, though, as not all facilities offer both formats.